Sunday, January 29, 2023

 State Room E155 Deck E Muster Station F.

-We walked around the ship until time for our room to be ready.
-Walked back to the upper deck to watch the ship leave Mobile Bay.
-Such a beautiful sunset watching the birds follow the ship stirring the water up for the birds to feed on the fish.
+We walked around the ship until it was time for our room to be ready.
+Then, we walked back to the upper deck to watch the boat leave Mobile Bay.
+It was such a beautiful sunset watching the birds follow the ship, stirring the water to feed on the fish.

-The sun had gone down and we were headed out to the Gulf so we headed back to our room to dress for dinner.
+The sun had gone down, and we were headed out to the Gulf, so we returned to our room to dress for dinner.

 Day 3, Tuesday, October 11, Sea Day